eclipse-archived/flux/README.md

     * __FLUX_SERVICE_POOL_SIZE__ number of JDT services ready for use for any user being up all the time waiting for a user to be assigned
     * __FLUX_SERVICE_MAX_INSTANCES__ maximum number of JDT services that can be active at any moment of time including JDT service that are serving users and those not assigned a user (service pool)
 7. Navigate to __org.eclipse.flux.service.common__ via console and execute _"mvn clean install"_
-8. Navigate to __org.eclipse.flux.jdt.service.provider__ via console and execute _"mvn clean package -Pcf"_ twice (BUG: copying of org.eclipse.flux.jdt.jar happens after the build)
+8. Navigate to __org.eclipse.flux.jdt.servicemanager__ via console and execute _"mvn clean package -Pcf"_ twice (BUG: copying of org.eclipse.flux.jdt.jar happens after the build)
-9. Navigate to __org.eclipse.flux.jdt.service.provider/target__ folder via console and execute _"cf p"_
+9. Navigate to __org.eclipse.flux.jdt.servicemanager__/target__ folder via console and execute _"cf p"_

 Note that after shutting down the JDT service provider app on Cloud Foundry instances of JDT service application would need to be shut down manually.